robertopauletto/javascript/README.md

   - [9.7](#classes--methods-use-this) Class methods should use `this` or be made into a static method unless an external library or framework requires using specific non-static methods.
 Being an instance method should indicate that it behaves differently based on properties of the receiver. eslint: [`class-methods-use-this`](https://eslint.org/docs/rules/class-methods-use-this)

     ```javascript
-    // bad
+    // male
     class Foo {
       bar() {
         console.log('bar');
       }
     }

-    // good - this is used
+    // bene - this is used
     class Foo {
       bar() {
         console.log(this.bar);
       }
     }

-    // good - constructor is exempt
+    // bene - constructor is exempt
     class Foo {
       constructor() {
         // ...
       }
     }

-    // good - static methods aren't expected to use this
+    // bene - static methods aren't expected to use this
     class Foo {
       static bar() {
         console.log('bar');